 HR Employment Relations (Master's)

-Successful organizations often have a respectful employee-employer relationship, and it’s up to HR professionals to maintain and enhance those relationships.
-Learn strategies to improve employee retention through compensation, total benefits, achievement of organizational goals, and setting realistic expectations of performance in the HR Employment Relations master’s concentration.
+Design and manage organizational programs and systems geared toward making a positive impact on the employee experience.
+Successful organizations often have a respectful employee-employer relationship, and HR professionals maintain and enhance those relationships.
+Learn to improve employee retention and high performance through compensation, total benefits, meeting organizational goals, and setting realistic performance expectations.

 You’ll learn to: